 You’ll need to have the exact refund amount, so be sure you’re looking at your tax return as you sent it to the IRS.
 Once you enter this information, you’ll be able to see the status of your actual tax refund so that you can estimate when your money will arrive.

 What To Do With That Refund

 Do you already have plans for your tax refund when it does arrive?
 If not, you might consider tackling some of your most important financial goals.
 You could use it to pay off some lingering high-interest debt, or you could put it towards a savings goal you’ve been working on for a while.

-Another option is to save it in a high-interest savings account like the CIT Savings Builder account.
-With 2.40% APY tiered interest rates, your interest doesn’t get much better than this for a savings account.
-The CIT Savings Builder is an excellent option for storing your emergency fund or another longer-term savings account.
+Another option is to save it in a high-interest savings account like Citi® Accelerate Savings.
+With a 0.60% APY, Citi® Accelerate Savings is an excellent option for storing your emergency fund or another longer-term savings account.